Battle of the Mediterranean: Mediterranean strategy

+Churchill also wanted to invade the Balkans.

 Italian Royal Fleet

 Italian dictator Benito Mussolini saw the control of the Mediterranean as an essential prerequisite for expanding his "New Roman Empire" into Nice, Corsica, Tunis and the Balkans.
 Italian naval building accelerated during his tenure.
 Mussolini described the Mediterranean Sea as Mare Nostrum "(our sea)."

 The warships of the Regia Marina (Italian Royal Fleet) had a reputation for being well-designed.
 Italian small attack craft lived up to expectations and were responsible for many successful actions in the Mediterranean.
 But some Italian cruiser classes were deficient in armour and all Italian warships lacked radar although its lack was partly offset by Italian warships being equipped with good rangefinder and fire-control systems for daylight combat.
 Only by the spring of 1943, barely five months before the armistice, twelve Italian warships were equipped with Italian-designed EC-3 ter Gufo radar devices.
 In addition, whereas Allied commanders at sea had discretion to act on their own initiative, the actions of Italian commanders were closely and precisely governed by Italian Naval Headquarters (Supermarina).

 The Regia Marina also lacked a proper fleet air arm.
 The aircraft carrier Aquila was never completed and most air support during the Battle of the Mediterranean was supplied by the land-based Regia Aeronautica (Royal Air Force).
 Another major handicap for the Italians was the shortage of fuel.
 As early as March 1941, the overall scarcity of fuel oil was critical.
 Coal, gasoline and lubricants were also locally hard to find.
 During the Italian war effort, 75% of all the fuel oil available was used by destroyers and torpedo boats carrying out escort missions.

 However, the most serious problem for the Axis forces in North Africa was the limited capacity of the Libyan ports.
 Even under the best conditions, this restricted supplies.
 Tripoli was the largest port in Libya and it could accommodate a maximum of five large cargo vessels or four troop transports.
 On a monthly basis, Tripoli had an unloading capacity of 45000 ST. Tobruk added only another 18000 ST. Bardia and other smaller ports added a little more.

 In general, the Axis forces in North Africa exceeded the capacity of the ports to supply them.
 It has been calculated that the average Axis division required 10000 ST of supplies per month.
 If the Italians had a fault in respect to logistics during the Battle of the Mediterranean, it was that they failed to increase the capacity of Tripoli and the other ports before the war.